Cavallando/Clapster/README.md

 - **Global Time Conversion**: All events are shown in your local time zone
 - **Interactive Clapping**: Enjoy confetti animations when a clap event occurs
 - **Deep Linking**: Tap on notifications to navigate directly to the clap screen
+- **Live Activities**: Get a live countdown to the next clap event on your iPhone Xs or later
+- **Widgets**: A widget that shows the next clap event and a countdown.
+Supports home screen and lock screen widgets.

 ## Installation